 Please don’t try to become like those women.
 Please don’t look to see what those women look like (out of curiosity).
 And, please don’t run out and get boudoir photos taken because, “If he wants sexy pictures they should be of you.”
 That’s not what this is about.
 At all.
 Objectifying yourself is not the way to help him be free.

 Now, I do.
-I realize that if we are going to overcome this, he needs my help.
+I realize that if we are to overcome this, he needs my help.
 That doesn’t mean that I can’t react, feel betrayed or hurt.
-But, it does mean that I can offer him grace for his struggle.
+But, it means I can offer him grace for his struggle.
 I have to see his sin for what it is: sin.
 Then, recognize that I have a sin problem, too.
 Not in the same arena perhaps, but his transgressions aren’t uglier than mine, they are just different transgressions.
-It is only when you see yourself as just as broken and as equally in need of a savior can you really empathize with him.
+It is only when you see yourself as just as broken and as equally in need of a savior that you can empathize with him.

-**I write more about this topic in my new book titled “Compared to Who?”
+**I write more about this topic in my book “Compared to Who?”
 If you’ve ever wondered if you are “enough” for your husband, I hope you’ll read it!
 (Affiliate link)